 Companies differ in their sensitivity to changes in interest rates.
-The investment policy should also reflect the group's approach to managing interest rate risk.
-This should ensure any investment decision is taken in the context of any policy to maintain a particular ratio between fixed and floating rates.
+The investment policy should reflect the group's approach to managing interest rate risk.
+This should ensure an investment decision is taken in the context of the policy to maintain a particular ratio between fixed and floating rates.

-For example, the underlying business of a building company will be very sensitive to interest rates.
+For example, the underlying business of a building company will be sensitive to interest rates.
 As rates rise, the demand for new houses will drop.
-Such a company would not want to hold any surplus cash in fixed rate deposits for long periods.
-This is because, if interest rates rise, it will start to lose business, as well as the opportunity to earn an increased return on the surplus cash.
-A better hedge would be to invest any surplus cash in floating rate instruments, as the increased interest income from higher interest rates will at least partially compensate for any loss of underlying business.
+Such a company would not want to hold any surplus cash in fixed rate deposits for long periods; if interest rates rise, it will start to lose business as well as the opportunity to earn an increased return on the surplus cash.
+A better hedge would be to invest surplus cash in floating rate instruments, as the increased interest income from higher interest rates will at least partially compensate for any loss of underlying business.